TheoIlgazCelik/ANDIE/README.md

 - `gradle`: the folder to maintain build dependencies

 Meanwhile, the compiled output files will be generated in the `bin` folder by default.

+The unit test files are generated and ran through the `test` folder

 > If you want to customize the folder structure, open `.vscode/settings.json` and update the related settings there.